OJT Supportive Services

 What is OJT/Supportive Services?

-Generally, the OJT/Supportive Services (OJT/SS) is a program of the Federal Highway Administration.
+The OJT/Supportive Services (OJT/SS) is a program of the Federal Highway Administration.
 It was created to complement the Federal Highway Administration On-the-Job Training (OJT) program.
-The OJT/SS program is an incentive program designed to assist state transportation agencies (STA) in the development and enhancement of their job training and apprenticeship programs using federal funds.
+The OJT/SS program is an incentive program designed to assist state transportation agencies (STAs) in the development and enhancement of their job training and apprenticeship programs using federal funds.

 The primary objectives of OJT/SS are as follows: